MarkRDavison/platfom-test-se/README.md

 # Software Engineer in Platform code test

-This code is an example of a very .net basic application that implements a web app what talks to a web api and on to a DB.
+This code is an example of a very .net basic application that implements a web app which talks to a web api and on to a DB.
 Its purpose is to present some part of an application that has user profiles which is information that the supposed app would record about a person - ie. Name, Address, Email etc. The developer is no longer here and we need to complete the work to release this.

-This code is very basic state and not something we can release as is.

-## Challenge

-- How would you improve the code, so that we can **ship it** to our first customers?
-- What is wrong with it?
-- What is missing?
-- What should be cleaned up?
-- We will be supporting this for a long time so we need to ensure that the code is in a state that this can be acheived.
-What will we need to add/change to make that sure we can?
+As a part of the exercise we will be asking you to make some changes to this application.
+We are also interested in your thoughts on whether we can ship it as is.
+Also if you were to own this application long term, what plans would you want for improvements.

 ## Requirements